GovTechSG/techpass-user-docs/docs/transition-passwordless.md

 1. Back to the Microsoft Account Security Info on your computer.

+   ?>On how to access Microsoft Account Security Info, follow [step 1](#step-1-open-my-account-in-techpass-portal) and [step 2](#step-2-open-manage-sign-in-methods-microsoft-account-security-info)

 2. Click on the **Change** of **Sign-in method when most advisable is unavailable**.

   ![passwordless_setup_default_change](assets/support/passwordless_transition_8.png ':size=500')